Morriston

-Morriston (/ˈmɒrɪstən/; Treforys [trɛ'vɔrɪs]) is a community in the City and County of Swansea, Wales and falls within the Morriston ward.
-It is the largest community in Swansea county.
+Morriston (/ˈmɒrɪstən/; Treforys [trɛ'vɔrɪs]) is a community in the City and County of Swansea, and falls within the Morriston ward.

-Morriston is sometimes referred to as a distinct town (e.g. the local football club is named Morriston Town A.F.C.), however it has never had a town charter, and is now part of the continuous urban sprawl around Swansea, the centre of which lies three miles to the south-west.
+Morriston is sometimes referred to as a distinct town (for example, the local football club is named Morriston Town A.F.C.); however, it has yet to receive a town charter.
+It lies three miles northeast of the Swansea city centre and is considered part of the urbanised region.
 It is the most populous of Swansea's electoral divisions and is situated close to other communities including Plasmarl, Treboeth, Llansamlet, Cwmrhydyceirw, Clase, Ynystawe and Ynysforgan.

 Landscape and geography

-Morriston is in the Lower Swansea Valley, adjoining the River Tawe, on terrain sloping gently downwards to the east and steeply upwards to the west.
-It is centred on Woodfield Street, a shopping area that runs in a north–south axis.
-The street features two of Morriston's most notable structures, the Church of St John and Tabernacle Chapel.
+Morriston is in the Lower Swansea Valley, adjoining the River Tawe, on terrain sloping gently downward to the east and steeply upwards to the west.
+It is centred on Woodfield Street, a shopping area that runs in a north-south axis.
+The street features two of Morriston's most notable structures, the Church of St. John and Tabernacle Chapel.

-In its original design, St John, locally known as "Church in the Middle of the Road", was the centre piece of Morriston.
-It has fallen into disrepair and is no longer used as a church.
+In its original design, St. John, locally known as the "Church in the Middle of the Road", was the centrepiece of Morriston.
+It has since fallen into disrepair and is no longer used as a church.
 Tabernacle Chapel is a Grade I listed building designed by architect John Humphrey and built between 1870 and 1872.
-Tabernacle has sometimes been called "the Cathedral of Welsh non-conformity".
+Tabernacle Chapel has also been called "the Cathedral of Welsh nonconformity."

-The two buildings remain the town's main landmarks along with Morriston Hospital and the Driver and Vehicle Licensing Agency (DVLA), both major employers in the area.
-The hospital, the largest in Swansea, is located in Cwmrhydyceirw, about one mile north of Morriston town centre.
-The DVLA is in Clase, a suburb west of Morriston; it processes all British driver and vehicle registrations.
+The Church of St. John and Tabernacle Chapel remain important town landmarks, along with Morriston Hospital and the Driver and Vehicle Licensing Agency (DVLA), both major employers in the area.
+The Morriston hospital, the largest near Swansea, is located in Cwmrhydyceirw, about one mile north of Morriston town centre.
+The DVLA is in Clase, a suburb west of Morriston, and handles all British driver and vehicle registrations.

 The remainder of Morriston can be divided into three areas: